robfairh/transition-scenarios/input/eg01-eg29/readme.txt

 It doesn't work, the preference was set to 1000
 I changed it to 1200, it got worse ... let's go back to 1000 Change mixing ratios ...

+- d3ploy-simple4.xml
+deploys just frmixer and moxmixer that uses lwrpu mixers are complete it doesn't work, same issue as with eg01-eg29

+- eg01-eg29-flatpower-d3ploy4.xml
+it works well now with the PR in cycamore and the PR in d3ploy both for installed capacity and predicted capacity